MrRedbloX/M1_INFO/README.md

 # M1_INFO
-Classes of my IT Master 1
+Courses of my Master 1 in IT